manuGil/online-core/docs/source/dic.rst

    Then, inspect the classification results again, and if necessary add more ROIs until you are satisfied with the results.

 Task 12
-   Run the final classification, by clickin on the button |runSCP|
+   Run the final classification, by clicking on the button |runSCP|

 Task 13
    Generate a shapefile from the ROIs you used to classify the image.
 [HOW?
 GIVE SOME HINT?]